blahosyl/dinner-party/README.md

 I chose a [background image](assets/images/sweet-potatoes.webp) of a colorful dish of sweet potatoes, purple onions and thyme being prepared, to illustrate the joy and labor that goes into throwing a dinner party.

-### Header

-I added the name of the app as an `h1` element before the Run button in the template.
-For its background, I used the purple color of the onions from the background image (with the help of [ImageColorPicker](https://imagecolorpicker.com/)).

-The heading text color is white, so that it provides sufficient contrast with the background (see [Color contrasts](#color-contrasts) for more details).

 ### Button design

 I changed the background color of the **Run Program** button to the purple color of the onions from the background image (with the help of [ImageColorPicker](https://imagecolorpicker.com/)).